grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "It would require a little work on the _Gnat_.
 I'd have to undo some of the dampening I've put in over the years.
 And I'd need to tune it up for speed.
 What are you offering me exactly?"

-"How about two deck-crew share's worth?
+"How about hull rate, plus two deck-crew share's worth?
 And a deck-crew share on this run should be pretty lucrative."

 [//]: # (A deck-crew share is kind of the standard pay for a run on a cargo sub.
 Everyone gets paid per run, and the captain and the deck boss get a much bigger share.
 Deck-crew shares are what most of the crew makes, evenly divided.
 Green crew get a much smaller share, or a flat fee offer.
 The engineer gets an engineers share which is a lot.
 Maybe equal to deck boss?
 The boat itself also gets a share: the boat-share.
 For maintenance and fuel.)